 The goAML solution offers the ability for managers to assign, reassign or remove tasks, within either ad hoc or predetermined timeframes.
 Tasks can be monitored to ensure progress is being made and that appropriate actions are being completed.
 When a task is due or overdue, the system sends an alert to staff.

 Document management in goAML lets documents be captured via e-transfer or scanning and optical recognition, then be filed based on a range of characteristics.
 Documents can be retrieved through text search functionality.

 11. Intelligence File Development and Management System

 After an analyst has gathered the initial information and determined that a report, further analysis or escalation is warranted, this component creates and then manages an intelligence file.
 Any analytical work that follows is completed within this file.
-After analysis is finished and the case is to be escalated, a case file is generated for sharing with end user agencies.
+After the analysis is finished and the case is to be escalated, a case file is generated for sharing with end-user agencies.

 12. Data Acquisition/Integration from External Sources